NotChencho/FinalMachineLearning/README.md

 Even though LSTMs are powerful, processing long sequences can still be challenging.
 A standard LSTM processes information  token by token and produces a final hidden state that is a fixed-size representation of the entire input sequence.
 This fixed representation can become a bottleneck, especially when dealing with very long texts where different parts of the text might be more relevant to the final classification than others.

-This is where the attention mechanism imporves the architecture.
+This is where the attention mechanism improves the architecture.
 Attention allows the model to dynamically assign weights to the importance of different parts of the input sequence when making a prediction.
 Instead of relying solely on the final hidden state of the LSTM, the attention mechanism computes a weighted sum of the hidden states across the entire sequence, where the weights are learned based on their relevance to the classification task.

 #### 4.2.1 Word2Vec